-Essential #2: Personalize Rep by Rep
+Essential #2: Personalize by Rep

 According to the Sales Management Association, 25% of managers don’t coach their sales teams.
-Yet, reps say they want more coaching – and they want it personalized to their particular requirements.
+Yet, reps say they want more coaching and they want it personalized to their particular requirements.
 Time is precious in sales.
 By supporting reps with the right technology–such as self-assessment tools–managers will understand the areas that will provide the most value to each rep.

 One rep may not be at the right activity level for success, whereas another might need help on messaging.
-Additionally, there are different coaching requirements based on experience level–for example, a millennial versus a seasoned rep. Self diagnosis of their individual needs is the crucial first step.
+Additionally, there are different coaching requirements based on experience level–for example, a millennial versus a seasoned rep. Self-diagnosis of their individual needs is the crucial first step.

 Essential #3: Focus on the Frozen Middle

-Essential #4: Monitor Performance
+Essential #4: Monitor Performance, Continuously

-We live in a digital world.
 To stay ahead of the competition, you need to embrace all available resources.
 Sales coaching software that leverages analytics gives you critical insights to monitor and improve performance.
 Quickly compare how your managers’ coaching techniques are tracking with rep performance.
 Are they having an impact?
 What methods are most effective?